flavours/documentation/docs/reference/index.rst

   /bin/remove
   /bin/check

-All these binaries MUST accept the addon.yml file from stdin.
+All these binaries MUST accept the addon.flavour file from stdin.

 add
 ++++